Australian Business Energy & Sustainability Survey 2022

 The NEM has been in operation for 24 years.
 The administered price was originally introduced as a brake to ensure there was a cap on the wholesale price of electricity, to protect the liquidity of electricity retailers.
 Market designers set the administered price cap at $300/MWh, because 24 years ago, that was the cost of running plants with back-up fuel.
 If Australia’s transition fuel is gas and also our main back-up fuel, shouldn’t the administered price now reflect what it costs to run a gas plant?

 Many have stated that the NEM is a market that has served us well, and generally it has, however a valid criticism is that meaningful changes can take too long to be made.
 The administered price cap has been in operation and used several times over the past 24 years but has never been updated.
-Should we be considering a dynamic administered price which takes into account the marginal operating cost of alternative providers backing up the grid e.g. batteries, gas or demand side flexibility?
+Should we be considering a dynamic administered price which takes into account the marginal operating cost of alternative providers backing up the grid e.g. batteries, gas or demand response?